-The Salzburg International Summer Academy of Fine Arts founded in 1953 by Oskar Kokoschka in Hohensalzburg Fortress as the "School of Vision", is the oldest of its kind in Europe.
+The Salzburg International Summer Academy of Fine Arts founded in 1953 by Oskar Kokoschka in Hohensalzburg Fortress as the "School of Seeing", is the oldest of its kind in Europe.
 The Academy has remained faithful to two principles: the internationality of students and teaching artists, and the mixed groups of professional and amateur artists and art-lovers.

 The International Summer Academy cannot be directly compared with any other institution.
 It is an institution for adult education, measurable in quality against state art training.
 It stands in the tradition of the 1920s "Volxhochschulen" [adult education centres], which propagated education of the highest standard for everyone.
 The Salzburg Summer Academy is, on principle, open to anyone interested.
 Over two-thirds of the participants are professionals (artists or art students), and all submit to an application process in which the teachers decide on who will be accepted.